What to Know About Your Care Team

 In addition to these specialists, other healthcare professionals may play an important role in your care team, including:

-- Oncology nurses: An oncology nurse, who specializes in treating and caring for cancer patients, may often be a major point of contact for you and your family.1 “They watch very carefully over you, making sure that everything seems to be going right,” Kim said.
-“They'll notice things about me that I didn't even know.”
+- Oncology nurses: An oncology nurse, who specializes in treating and caring for cancer patients, may often be a major point of contact for you and your family.1

 - Patient navigators: These healthcare workers are specially trained to provide support and guidance throughout your cancer treatment.
 They can support you as you "navigate" through the maze of doctors' offices, outpatient centers and other components of the healthcare system.1